 Collaborative law is a relatively new approach to divorces; but one approved by the legislature and added to the Texas Family Code.
 Collaborative law is a method of reaching a divorce settlement through a semi-formal negotiation process.
 In a collaborative law divorce, both spouses hire attorneys.
 A collaborative law agreement sets the ground rules for how negotiations will occur.
 Part of the agreement includes an agreement by both sides not to use litigation through the court.
 If settlement fails within a set period of time the divorce attorneys must withdraw and the spouses must hire new counsel and pursue litigation or other methods to complete the divorce.
-Adam Kielich works as a collaborative law attorney in Fort Worth and Dallas.
+Adam Kielich works as a divorce lawyer and collaborative law attorney in Fort Worth and Dallas.
 Learn more about how he can help you.

 Collaborative law requires trust and willingness to work together

 The collaborative law relationship relies on trust.
 Trust that the parties are disclosing all the information they are supposed to and working in good faith to reach a settlement.
 That is both the key strength and weakness of collaborative law.
 If trust and good faith really exist then collaborative law can create a settlement much easier than litigation.
 However, if trust and good faith do not exist then collaborative law will not produce a good result and it will only waste time.

 If trust did not exist in the marriage then there may not be a good reason to believe it is going to appear during the divorce.
 Collaborative law rarely works well in very emotional divorces or divorces where the parties want to bitterly dispute everything.
 However, it is an effective method in some cases.
 Consider the advantages and disadvantages below.

 Advantages of collaborative law in Texas